Merv-R/data-structures/README.md

 # Data Structures

-The fundamentals of programming is being created and tested in Python.
-There are some fun exercises with solutions for all.
+The fundamentals of programming, tested in Python.
+Included in the code, are some fun exercises with solutions for all data structures.